 Microbial Biotechnology -- a nice list of "Useful Internet Resources".
-Sections include: Chemical Compounds, Enzymes and their Genes, Metabolic Pathways, Microorganisms, Scientific Literature and Related Information, Biodegradation and Biotechnology in General. http://umbbd.ethz.ch/resources.html.
-This page is part of the Biocatalysis/Biodegradation Database site, originally from the University of Minnesota, which is listed on my page Science on the Internet: an introduction.
-Another page from the site, the Biochemical Periodic Table, is listed on my page Introductory Chemistry -- Internet resources, under Periodic tables.
+Sections include: Chemical Compounds, Enzymes and their Genes, Metabolic Pathways, Microorganisms, Scientific Literature and Related Information, Biodegradation and Biotechnology in General. http://eawag-bbd.ethz.ch/resources.html.
+This page is part of the Biocatalysis/Biodegradation Database site (originally from the University of Minnesota and now part of EAWAG), which is listed on my page Science on the Internet: an introduction.
+Another page from the site, the Biochemical Periodic Table, is listed on my page Introductory Chemistry -- Internet resources in the section Periodic table.

 The Virtual Museum of Bacteria.
-A wide range of microbiology information and links, arranged by level (for students and professionals).
-From M Blaser, Foundation for Bacteriology. http://www.bacteriamuseum.org
+A wide range of microbiology information and links, arranged by level (for students and professionals). http://www.bacteriamuseum.org

 Microbial Life - Educational Resources (MLER).
 "Teaching and learning about the diversity, ecology and evolution of the microbial world; discover the connections between microbial life, the history of the earth and our dependence on micro-organisms.
 This site contains a variety of educational and supporting materials for students and teachers of microbiology.
 You will find information about microorganisms, extremophiles and extreme habitats, as well as links to online provides information about the ecology, diversity and evolution of micro-organisms for students, K-12 teachers, university faculty, and the general public."
 Major sections include Microbial Life in Extreme Environments and Microbial Life in Marine Environments.
 From the Science Education Resource Center, Carleton College. http://serc.carleton.edu/microbelife/index.html